 The following weekend, I flew down to Florida to attend Tony Robbin’s Date with Destiny.

-A few years ago I went to his Unleash the Power Within conference, in an effort to learn from arguably the best coach in the world, around how to coach people to truly change their habits.
+A few years ago I went to his Unleash the Power Within the conference, in an effort to learn from arguably the best coach in the world, around how to coach people to truly change their habits.
 I learned a lot, and improved my own coaching skills the first time.

 This time around, I was going more for myself.
 How do I improve myself?
 What is holding me back?